Quantum-classical correspondence in spin-boson equilibrium states at arbitrary coupling

-\textbf{Coherences and anisotropic noise.} As seen in Fig.~\ref{fig:eqmag_vs_T} (right panel), the $\sx$ spin-component in the equilibrium state is non-zero at low temperatures, despite the fact that the bare system energy scale is set along the $z$-direction, see~\eqref{eq:HS}.
-Such non-zero $\sx$ implies the presence of energetic ``coherences'' in the quantum system's equilibrium state.
-These were recently discussed in~\cite{guarnieri2018,purkayastha2020} for a quantum spin-1/2, i.e. $\SO = \hbar/2$ (solid purple line in Fig.~\ref{fig:eqmag_vs_T}).
+As seen in Fig.~\ref{fig:eqmag_vs_T} (right panel), the $\sx$ spin-component in the quantum mean force state (solid purple line for spin-1/2) is non-zero at low temperatures, despite the fact that the bare system energy scale is set along the $z$-direction, see~\eqref{eq:HS}.
+Such non-zero $\sx$ implies the presence of energetic ``coherences'' in the system's equilibrium state, as recently discussed in~\cite{guarnieri2018,purkayastha2020} for a quantum spin-1/2.
 Considering the quantum--classical correspondence discussed above, a natural question is whether in the classical limit one can observe ``decoherence'', in the sense of vanishing coherences.
-However, comparing like with like, we see in Fig.~\ref{fig:eqmag_vs_T} (right panel) that ``coherences'' are also present for a classical spin with length $\SO = \hbar/2$ (dashed black).
-Indeed, maybe surprisingly, classical ``coherences'' can be even larger in magnitude than those of a quantum spin with corresponding length $\SO$.
+However, comparing like with like, we see in Fig.~\ref{fig:eqmag_vs_T} that ``coherences'' are also present for a classical spin with length $\SO = \hbar/2$ (dashed black).
+Indeed, maybe surprisingly, classical ``coherences'' can be even larger in magnitude than those of a quantum spin with corresponding length~$\SO$.

-This observation reveals that the mechanism that gives rise to these coherences is not an intrinsically quantum one.
-Instead, their physical origin comes from the interaction with the reservoir, even in the weak coupling limit.
-Specifically, we find that such coherences arise whenever the thermal noise is \textit{anisotropic} with respect to the energy axis ($z$-axis), set by the bare system Hamiltonian ($\HS$).
-Such anisotropy occurs for any value $\theta \neq 0,\pi/2$, and independently of whether the system is quantum or classical.